CountBricks: Replacing a GFCI Outlet in Residential Homes

 12. Attach hot conductor to the brass LINE terminal.

-14. Wrap terminals with one layer of electrical tape for extra safety.
+14. Wrap terminals with electrical tape.

 Final Checks